 Progress on Key Act ions well attended at Holly House and Rainforest Walk.
-MTO 10: Encourage to housing he provi sion o f a rar nge of appropriate Sub-Action Due Date Owner Status Comments 10.1 Ensure a supply of affordabl e home es.
-10.1.1 Ensure a supply of affordable homes by enabling affordable housing development at Jennets Park, the Parks, Broughs and Rothwell house (funded by HCA and the RPs) 31/03/2015 ASCHH G There are no revised completions dates for the affordable housing schemes.
+MTO 10: Encourage the he provi sion o f a rar nge of appropriate housing Sub-Action Due Date Owner Status Comments 10.1 Ensure a supply of affordabl e home es.
+10.1.1 Ensure a supply of affordable homes by enabling affordable housing development at Jennets Park, the Parks, Broughs and Rothwell house (funded by HCA and the RPs) 31/03/2015 ASCHH There are no revised completions dates for the affordable housing schemes.
 10.1.2 Work with partners to identify a suitable location to enable the relocation of the Bridgewell Centre.
 31/03/2014 ASCHH G Discussions are taking place.
 10.1.3 Develop a new sensory needs service for Bracknell Forest by working in partnership with people who use our services and voluntary organisations.
-31/01/2014 Completed.
+Completed.
 The Sensory Needs Clinic was launched on 16th July.
 People are now able to attend and try out a wide range of specialist equipment before deciding upon what best meets their needs.
 Specialist visual needs assessments and rehabilitation programmes are being undertaken by preferred providers.
 Feedback on all aspects of the new service has to date been very positive.
-10.2 Support people who o wish to buy th eir owr 10.2.1 Enable a programme of support for households to buy their own home on low cost basis.
-31/03/2014 ASCHH G Another promotional drop in meeting is being arranged in October for the low cost home ownership schemes.
+10.2 Support people who o wish to buy th eir owr n home.
+10.2.1 Enable a programme of support for households to buy their own home on low cost basis.
+31/03/2014 ASCHH 6 Another promotional drop in meeting is being arranged in October for the low cost home ownership schemes.
 Take up is still not at programme level.
-10.2.2 Support the provision of the cash incentive scheme and BFC MyHome buy schemes 31/03/2014 ASCHH G Following on from last quarter, funding has been defrayed for the Rainforest Walk scheme.
-10.3 Continue to find wa ys to ena ble pe ople to secure a suitable home.
-10.3.1Support those households who need to move home due to welfare changes through financial support and advice.
-31/03/2014 ASCHH G Financial advice and support continues for households.
+10.2.2 Support the provision of the cash incentive scheme and BFC MyHome buy schemes 31/03/2014 Following on from last quarter, funding has been defrayed for the Rainforest Walk scheme. ys to ena ble pe ople to secure a suitable home. through financial support and advice.
+31/03/2014 ASCHH Financial advice and support continues for households.
 10.3.2 Redesign the housing and benefit service so that household's income and independence is maximised.
-31/03/2014 G The services redesign is now at the stage to consider full implementation.
+31/03/2014 The services redesign is now at the stage to consider full implementation.
 MTO 11: Work with out open, transparent and money partners to be efficient, I to deliver value for Sub-Action Due Owner Status Comments